mauberti-bc/sims-docs/docs/getting-started/create-survey.md

 ### Survey metadata

-Surveys contain descriptive metadata that gives context to the data in your Survey.
+Surveys contain descriptive metadata that gives context to the data in that Survey.
 Detailed metadata is important for others to easily discover your data and will help new colleagues and collaborators understand your work.
 Survey metadata includes:

 - Name and purpose
 - Permits and funding sources